-It is often useful to be able to import maps from one development library into another, particularly when migrating from VisualAge Smalltalk to VA Smalltalk or from one version of VA Smalltalk to another.
+It is often useful to be able to import maps from one development library into another, particularly when migrating

+- from VisualAge Smalltalk to VA Smalltalk or - from one version of VA Smalltalk to another or - from one version of VA Smalltalk to VAST Platform (VA Smalltalk).

 The importer program is the tool that provides this function.
-Both the client and the manager product installation processes install the importer program in the <vast>\importer directory.
+Both the client and the manager product installation processes install the importer program in the <varoot>\importer directory.